scipy-lectures/scientific-python-lectures/packages/scikit-image/index.rst

 Opening removes small objects and smoothes corners.

-.. note:: Grayscale mathematical morphology
+.. topic:: Grayscale mathematical morphology

         Mathematical morphology operations are also available for (non-binary) grayscale images (int or float type).
 Erosion and dilation